 MBB Pastor in Kyrgzstan Faces Difficult Dilemma

 Pastor Kimil* lives in a small Kyrgyz town alongside many Uzbek people.
-For several years, Kimil, a Muslim Background Believer, and his wife and four school-age children had their own small business—a chicken farm.
+For several years, Kimil, a A Christian from a Muslim background who comes to Christ., and his wife and four school-age children had their own small business—a chicken farm.
 He also pastored a local Christian church and he was actively preaching among Uzbek and Kyrgyz Muslims in his town.
 Local Muslim authorities don’t like his Christian activity, because many Muslim people converted to Christianity through Kimil.
 Many times, they have threated to imprison him, close his business or kick him and his family out of the town.

 There have been an unusual number of inspections this year from various state structures.
 The revenue service, the sanitary and epidemiological service, and the financial police have all come to inspect the farm.
 Kimil established his business according to all the local rules and state codes, but despite that, the authorities have found reasons to fine him on several occasions.
 He just paid the fines and kept working, but in September he was ordered to close his business, without any explanations or reasons.
 The chicken farm was the only income for Kimil’s family.
 Now, the pastor and his family are facing a difficult dilemma—leave their ministry and church and go to another city to survive, or stay and keep fighting.